Is Putin the new Hitler? Is he committing crimes against humanity, and will he be held accountable for them?

 A friend of over fifty years passed away yesterday.
 He will be missed by many, not the least of which is by me.
 Take care, Cat.

 Baseball: America's national pastime.
 A game that has been around for a century and a half.
-Today, however, a debate rages on that seeks to change that game.
+Today, however, a great debate about strikeouts rages on that seeks to change that game.

 In Missouri, the Lottery states that a portion of the money we spend on lottery tickets goes to help public schools.
 How much, we wondered goes to our schools locally?
 A brief search on the internet and what we found surprised us.